flybaseio/flybaseio.github.io/_posts/2015-12-18-meet-joined-node.md

 [Joined Node](https://joinednode.com) is a simple, lightweight, and secure way of running isolated microservice backend code that removes or reduces the need for a dedicated backend.

-At the heart of [Joined Node](https://joinednode.com) is what we call **Tasks**,  a **Task** is a snippet of code that can be called using a simple HTTP request, either directly in a browser, or from inside your code, regardless of language or platform.
+At the heart of [Joined Node](https://joinednode.com) is what we call **Recipes**,  a **Recipe** is a snippet of code that can be called using a simple HTTP request, either directly in a browser, or from inside your code, regardless of language or platform.

-These Tasks can be very simple, or they can be extended as much as you wish, depending on what you want them to do.
+These Recipes can be very simple, or they can be extended as much as you wish, depending on what you want them to do.

-_I know, why the word *Tasks* to describe what we do?
-We played with various names: `apps`, `recipes`, `services` and `Tasks` actually wins out, since these scripts all serve a specific task in the end._

 We created Joined Node with the purpose of throwing monolithic systems out the door, to give you a new way to build your apps rapidly, quickly and smoothly.

 We've actually been using Joined Node internally for a while at Flybase, it's actually a key element of our real-time app backend platform, and we're now making it publicly available.
-Joined Node Node.js tasks work well with your Flybase-powered apps, but you can also integrate other services as well.
+Joined Node Node.js recipes work well with your Flybase-powered apps, but you can also integrate other services as well.

 With Joined Node, all you need to run code is an HTTP call, that’s it, no provisioning. no deployment.
-Just login to your dashboard, create a new task and add your code:
+Just login to your dashboard, create a new Recipe and add your code:

 ```javascript
 module.exports = function (callback) {